 Mike's music has a depth that only years of varied experiences can bring.
 The band truly appreciates his skill and rock steady time.
 Mike lives with his wife Mary Ellen in South St. Louis.

-After teaching in St. Genevieve, MO for a year, he went back to North County and was with the Riverview Gardens school district and Ritenour school district.
-With his eye on the future, Kevin achieved a Master's Degree in School Administration at the University of Missouri, St. Louis.
+Kevin joined us on the drums in 2004.
+He was reared in Spanish Lake, graduated from Hazelwood East High School and went to Southeast Missouri State in Cape Girardeau, MO, for his Bachelor's Degree.
+After teaching in St. Genevieve, MO for a year, he went back to North County and worked for the Riverview Gardens and Ritenour school districts.
+With his eyes on the future, Kevin achieved a Master's Degree in School Administration at the University of Missouri, St. Louis.